- Clinical Trials: What You Need to Know

 There’s no right or wrong choice when it comes time to decide on taking part in a clinical trial.
 The decision is a very personal one and depends on many factors, including the benefits and risks of the study and what you hope to achieve by taking part.
 It also depends on your own values, preferences, and priorities.

-This guide will address many basic questions and concerns so that you will be better prepared to discuss clinical trials with your doctor and your family.
-It should help you decide which questions you need to ask and what the answers may mean for you.
+Here we will address many basic questions and concerns so you’ll be better prepared to discuss clinical trials with your doctor and your family.
+We’ll try to help you decide which questions you need to ask and what the answers may mean for you.
 But in the end, only you can decide if taking part in a clinical trial is right for you.

-One last note: this guide focuses on clinical trials for people who are being treated for cancer.
+One last note: We focus on clinical trials for people who are being treated for cancer.
 But most of the information here applies to other types of clinical trials, too.